Happy End (2009 film): Plot

 In the past, Robinson and Laetitia are living together and travel to Taiwan.
 He is trying to have a nice traditional vacation, but she manages to ruin everything.
 She disappears once again and he is forced to return to France because his parents have gone missing.
 Laetitia suddenly reappears in Canada; he meets her there, and, as they are enjoying the snow, a couple of gangsters appear and take Laetitia back; they leave Robinson to find his way back to civilization.
 Due to frostbite, he loses his right hand.

 In the present, Robinson tracks Laetitia's mother down, but she has no idea where her daughter is.
 The alarms go off and all are evacuated.
 Robinson and Ombeline arrive by train in Toulouse, the new capital city of France.
 There, he meets with his wife again who asks him to join her at her hotel, which is the new government headquarters.
-Robinson and his ex-wife make love but are interrupted by a call and new alarms.
+Robinson and his ex-wife have sex but are interrupted by a call and new alarms.
 In the TV monitors, news is seen that the world is sinking into chaos.
 Robinson abandons Ombeline and decides to go to the theatre where Theo shall be singing; as the opera goes, Ombeline finds Robinson, she is furious because he had left her, but is forced to sit and watch the opera.
 She wonders about men and is tired of their infidelity.
 She reaches into her purse and takes out Robinson's father's lamp-knife and cuts her throat.
 The opera is interrupted but, also, the sound of a bomb going off evacuates the theatre.
 Robinson wanders the streets and finds his wife who offers to take him in a military airplane to a safe place, because nuclear missiles shall be launched upon France, but he decides to stay to find Laetitia.
 She then decides to stay and, as she goes off to tell her party to leave, a terrorist attacks the van killing all; Robinson is injured by the debris.
 The next morning, all streets are deserted.
 Robinson stumbles back to the hotel and finds Theo there.
 They talk and Theo confesses that Robinson has been the love of his life.
 They kiss but Robinson suddenly stops.
 He opens the windows as Theo showers, but as he comes out of the bathroom, he jumps off the balcony and dies.